tangentsnowball/Snowcone/README.rst

 Adding Snowcone to a project
 ======

+1. Clone the Snowcone repo, or download all the files using the ZIP button towards the top of this page:

+	image:: gh-pages_img-downloadinstruction.png

-1. Add the the neccesary dependancies to your page, as shown in the barebones demo:
+2. Add the the neccesary dependancies to your page, as shown in the barebones demo:

 	http://tangentsnowball.github.com/Snowcone/demo/index.html

 	It's worth noting that you don't have to include the css file separately, or have the font files in a specific place.
 You can roll the css styles into your main stylesheet, and you can store the font files where you choose: just change the paths in the @font-face rule.

-2. Add the snowcone class stack to an element like so:
+3. Add the snowcone class stack to an element like so:

 	<a class="snowcone sc-twitter">Join me on Twitter</a>